-Grilled Grouper and Mango Salsa
+Grilled Grouper Topped with Sweet and Spicy Mango Salsa

 Prep Time15 mins

 Cook Time15 mins

 - 1-2 pounds grouper fillets 1-2 inches thick, or 4 (4-8 oz) fillets

 - 1/2 tsp kosher salt

 - 1/2 red bell pepper seeded and diced

 - 1/2 green bell pepper seeded and diced